nimmneun/onesheet/README.md

 - Write a single sheet with up to 2^20 rows fast and with a small memory footprint.
 - Freeze the first [n] rows to have a fixed table header/headline.
 - Use different fonts, styles, borders and background colors on a row level.
 - Autosize column widths to fit cell contents.
-Only Arial, Calibri and Segoe UI size 9-15 are reliably working for now.
-Everything else is just a wild guess =).
+Only Arial, Calibri and Segoe UI (size 8-20) are reliably working for now.
+Everything else is mostly a wild guess =).
-  Please note that this comes with a performance hit of ~30% or more, depending on cell content length.
-- PHP 5.3 compatibility.

 ### Current major drawback(s)
 - No cell individualisation, everything is applied at a row level.